 There are some very good medical bags, go-bags, fast-packs and yes, even some decently made ‘fanny-packs’; (just don’t let anyone ever see you in public wearing one over your lap.
 I said they were decently made.
 I didn’t say it was cool to wear one.)

-Just this Saturday my friend was stalked by a man looking to hurt someone.
+Just this Saturday somebody that I know was stalked by a man looking to hurt someone.
 My buddy was outside taking photos of his family and five minutes earlier snapped a photo with his young son.
 He’s a very well-trained Marine and he’s a big guy too.
 Yep, that’s him in this picture.
 Then the weirdness happened.
 We’ll cover his story more in another article if we can but here’s the short version:

 “I’m posting this as a lesson for others: My life was saved tonight because I did what guys in my profession do.
 I watch….I analyze…I develop a conclusion…then a plan for immediate action.
 I watch people’s behavior and analyze inconsistent patterns outside of the norm which are threat indicators.
 I just concluded a ten minute savage-like fight for my life with a mentally unstable individual who attacked me with a knife.
 There was no negotiating with him in his state of mind, and zero options for de-escalation.
 He was 100% dedicated to whatever was driving him.